 Any use of etizolam in the United States is considered abuse, as the drug currently has no medically accepted uses.
-Etizolam may be abused by swallowing the tablet; chewing it; inserting it into the rectum; snorting, smoking, or injecting the powder; or by dissolving spiked blotter paper in the mouth.
-While it is difficult to quantify etizolam abuse within the United States, the DEA publishes that drug seizures involving etizolam have been increasing in recent years, with 140 drug reports from 2012 through June 2014 in 21 states.
+While it is difficult to quantify etizolam abuse within the United States, the DEA publishes that drug seizures involving etizolam have been increasing relatively recently, with 140 drug reports from 2012 through June 2014 in 21 states.1

-Common side effects of etizolam use include drowsiness, muscle weakness, headache, slurred speech, impaired cognitive abilities, and loss of motor control.
-Skin lesions and blepharospasm, which is when the eyelids close tightly involuntarily, may also be side effects of etizolam use or abuse.
+Common side effects of etizolam use include drowsiness, fainting, muscle weakness, headache, slurred speech, impaired cognitive abilities, and loss of motor control.4 Blepharospasm, which is when the eyelids close tightly involuntarily, may also be side effects of consistent etizolam use or abuse.3

 Etizolam intoxication may be similar to intoxication with alcohol or traditional benzodiazepines.
 Accidents due to falling down; short-term memory loss or lapses; impaired judgment, causing a person to engage in potentially dangerous or hazardous behaviors; and decreased inhibitions, leading to possible unwanted sexual contact, are all possible side effects of etizolam abuse.
 The higher the dose, the more significant the potential risk factors and negative consequences may be.

-While fatal etizolam overdoses are rare, taking too much of the drug at one time or mixing it with another substance, particularly another central nervous system depressant, like alcohol, benzodiazepines, or opioid drugs, can have disastrous consequences.
+While fatal etizolam overdoses are rare, taking too much of the drug at one time or mixing it with another substance, particularly opioids or another central nervous system depressant, like alcohol or benzodiazepines, can have disastrous consequences.

 A case report published by the Indian Journal of Pharmacology reported on an individual taking 2.5 mg of etizolam a day for over a month who experienced classic benzodiazepine withdrawal symptoms when the dosage was reduced or stopped.

-According to the DEA, etizolam usually takes effect within a half-hour to two hours, and it has a half-life of 3.4 hours.
-Etizolam’s effects generally peak in 3-5 hours and last 6-8 hours on average.
-Higher doses may stay in the body for longer.
-When etizolam wears off, withdrawal symptoms can start.
-The withdrawal symptoms may begin in as little as eight hours, peaking within 3-5 days, and lasting about 10 days on average.
-Since etizolam is similar to benzodiazepine drugs, which are never recommended to be stopped “cold turkey,” medical detox is the safest method to remove etizolam from the body.
+According to the DEA, etizolam has a half-life of 3.4 hours.
+1 In dependent individuals, when etizolam wears off, withdrawal symptoms can start.
+Since etizolam is similar to benzodiazepine drugs, which are never recommended to be stopped “cold turkey,” medical detox may be the safest method of withdrawal management.

-Detox generally lasts 5-7 days and may include the use of medications and supportive care in a specialized and medically supervised facility.
-Etizolam may be slowly tapered off in a safe manner to avoid any rebound side effects from overactivity of the central nervous system after it has been suppressed by the drug for so long.
-Longer-acting benzodiazepine drugs may be substituted for etizolam during detox and then slowly weaned off.
-By using a tapering schedule, the dangerous and more difficult withdrawal symptoms can be managed and controlled.
-Medications that are specific to certain symptoms of withdrawal can be helpful.
+Detox may include the use of medications and supportive care in a specialized and medically supervised facility.
+Longer-acting benzodiazepine drugs may be substituted for etizolam during detox and then slowly weaned off to avoid any rebound side effects from overactivity of the central nervous system after it has been suppressed by the drug for so long.
+By using a tapering schedule, the dangerous and more difficult withdrawal symptoms can be managed and controlled.9

 Being similar in mechanism to other benzodiazepines, etizolam can be fatal when abused.
 In general, deaths involving etizolam on its own are not as common; most fatalities occur when the drug is mixed with other substances, particularly other central nervous system depressants.